sarkistlt/mongoose-schema-to-graphql/README.md

 });
 ~~~

-If passed props. already exist in Mongoose schema, for example ```price: Number``` it will be overwrite with prop. we passed in config. object.
+If passed extend. already exist in Mongoose schema, for example ```price: Number``` it will be overwrite with prop. we passed in config. object.

 If you have any suggestion please leave me a message.
 ##### star to be up to date.